 Great for locals and tourists alike, Mystery Picnics are like a treasure hunt for food!

-We tried it in Sydney and had an amazing haul of food – all of it yummy!
+We tried it in Sydney and had a fantastic haul of food – all of it yummy!
+I’ve also done one in London and that was also great.

 You can also book an option with wine if you want to make an afternoon of it!